Seal125/se-unit-4/lesson-2-closures/practice-set/exercises.md

       const calculateSum = sum();
       calculateSum(33);
       ```
+- The initial value does not change - it stays the same.

 4. Create a function, `makeAccount`, that takes a number parameter representing a starting balance and returns an object with three methods - `checkBalance`, `add`, `subtract`. `checkBalance` should return the current balance, `add` should take a number parameter and add it to the current balance, and `subtract` should take a number parameter and subtract it from the current balance.